mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Option to add paragraphs and line breaks to HTML messages with [wpauto](https://codex.wordpress.org/Function_Reference/wpautop).

+* Select recipient from users or commenters.
+Reply privately to comments.

 = Learn More =

 * See [How to Send Email from WordPress Admin](https://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail for WordPress 4.8](https://wheredidmybraingo.com/quick-mail-wordpress-4-8/) for update info.
+* See [Reply to WordPress Comments with Quick Mail](https://wheredidmybraingo.com/reply-wordpress-comments-quick-mail/) for update info.

 == Installation ==